 MGT 6473.
 Health Care Operations.
 [Formerly MGT 473] The health care industry is large and growing.
 Faced with rising costs and quality issues, health care organizations are under unprecedented pressure to improve efficiency and quality.
 Consequently, there is a big opportunity for health care organizations to better manage their operations.
 In this course, we will analyze operational issues in health care organizations using both qualitative and quantitative principles of operations management.
-The course focuses on three areas of health care operations management: (1) designing health care delivery systems, (2) capacity planning and decision making under uncertainty, and (3) process failure, learning, and improvement.
-The course is largely case based.
-Case settings include hospitals as well as other organizations such as pharmaceutical companies.
-Grades are based on class participation, three case writeups (done in groups), and a group project.
+The course focuses on three areas of health care operations management: 1) designing health care delivery systems, 2) capacity planning and decision making under uncertainty, and 3) process failure, learning, and improvement.
 The course builds on the core course in operations management, and will benefit students interested in consulting, operations management, and/or health care.
 Prerequisite: MGT 6371.
 [2]

 MGT 6475.
 Operations Strategy.
-[Formerly MGT 475] Includes the importance of manufacturing strategy to overall business strategy, as well as its relationship to other functional strategies in the firm.
-Additional topics include management of process technology, location and capacity management, and manufacturing performance measurement and how these issues affect competitive advantage.
+[Formerly MGT 475] Includes the importance of operations strategy to overall business strategy, as well as its relationship to other functional strategies in the firm.
+Additional topics include management of process technology, location and capacity management, and globalization and how these issues affect competitive advantage.
 Lectures, outside readings, guest speakers, and cases are used to illustrate these concepts.
 [2]

 MGT 6478.
 Essentials of Project Management: A Team-Based Approach.
 [Formerly 478].
 This intensive short course covers key concepts in project management.
 The course emphasizes practical tools and techniques for leading a team through the selection, initiation, planning, delivery, and closeout phases of a project.
 The course will employ a mix of lectures, cases and hands-on exercises.
 During the course, students will work in small teams to select, initiate and plan a project of the team's choosing.
 On the first day of class, each student will propose a project idea that could potentially be the focus of a team's in-class work.
 This course should enhance a student's abilities to do the following: identify characteristics of successful projects and effective project managers, ask critical questions to ensure a project gets off to the best possible start, effectively initiate a project with a project team, identify and manage key project stakeholders, create a project plan using team-based tools such as mind mapping, apply team-oriented techniques for project risk assessment, use universally accepted tools for project scheduling, apply project branding ideas to ensure a project gets the resources and support it needs, and execute an effective project closeout.
-The course is intended for second-year MBA students.
+The course is intended for second year MBA students.
 [1-short course].

 MGT 6479.
 Management of Service Operations.
 [Formerly MGT 479] The service sector has become the dominant sector in the global economy, yet productivity growth in the service sector has consistently lagged behind that of the manufacturing sector.
 Consequently, there is a big opportunity for service firms to better manage their operations.
 Service operations differ fundamentally from manufacturing operations.
 For example, customers are often present and can participate in the delivery of a service.
 The course focuses on three aspects of managing service operations: design of service delivery systems, management of service capacity and demand, and service quality and growth.
-The course uses a mix of lectures, cases, and simulations.
-The course covers a wide variety of service settings.
-Grades are based on class participation, a simulation, two case write-ups (done in groups), and a group project.
 Prerequisite: MGT 6371.
 [2]